 As mentioned, the guardian of an account controls the funds and must report all receipts and disbursements to the court on a periodic basis.
 The guardian handles the account but has no ownership of the account, meaning the money or property in the account.

 - All guardianship accounts have a beneficiary or a “ward”, usually a child, elderly, or disabled individual.

-- The guardian of the account can not appoint a beneficiary of the account.
-It other words can not change who the account is for and who receives the disbursements.
+- The guardian of the account cannot appoint a beneficiary of the account.
+In other words, the guardian cannot change who the account is for and who receives the disbursements.

-- In order to open an guardianship account, the guardian must show a certified copy of a court order appointing them guardian of an individuals account.
+- In order to open a guardianship account, the guardian must show a certified copy of a court order appointing them the guardian of an individual’s account.

 - If an individual can no longer serve as guardian of an account, because of death or some other reason, the court will appoint a new guardian for the account.

 - Because the guardian does not own the funds in the account, the money can not be used to settle the debt of the guardian – meaning it can’t be garnished or seized.